 Stages 4 and 5 – Reporting, communication, final review and IMMA Status Qualification

 Confirmed IMMAs and their associated documentation are made publicly available by the Task Force on its website via a searchable and downloadable database, and a dedicated online IMMA e-Atlas.
-Individual IMMA portfolio pages are created on the website, together with summaries of key information on every individual IMMA, and information on how to obtain corresponding GIS layers.
+Individual IMMA portfolio pages are created on the website, together with summaries of key information on every individual IMMA, and information on how to obtain the GIS shapefiles.
 Finally, detailed fact sheets are completed for each IMMA, and posted on the website for download as PDF.

 Towards the implementation of management and conservation actions within IMMAs